- University of Florida

 Successful candidates should have a Ph.D. and/or M.D. with experience in models of neurodegeneration/neuroinflammation.
 The candidate is also expected to have experience working with nuclear receptors or other transcription factors and analysis of transcriptomic data.
 Proficiency with bioinformatic analysis of transcriptomic data and application of machine learning and AI algorithms to such data is required.

 Special Instructions to Applicants:

-Review of applications begins September 2, 2022 and continues until the position is filled.
+Review of applications will begin on July 1, 2022, and will continue until the position is filled.

 Health Assessment Required: